 That leads to the discussion of aggression.
-Many in the psychology field consider sarcasm as hostile.
-It has been purported by many that sarcasm indicates a hostile attitude and, in many cases, an underlying anger issue.
-Sarcasm generally puts another down in some way, or at the very least pokes fun at them.
+Many in the psychology field consider sarcasm to be hostile.
+It has been purported by many that sarcasm indicates a hostile attitude and, in many cases, underlying anger.
+Sarcasm is generally used to put another person down in some way, or at the very least pokes fun at them.

-I believe that most people can identify someone they know who uses humor to confront another about something he finds disagreeable.
+Most people can identify someone who uses humor for confrontation on something disagreeable.
 If the individual is then challenged about his confrontation, he likely backs off and says he was just kidding.
 This is used to deflect responsibility back on the person who was the brunt of the joke, stating that he is just being sensitive.
 In this manner, those using sarcasm in a hostile way are able to express displeasure without taking responsibility for it.

 However, simply because one of the great minds of psychoanalysis and many who have followed indicate that something is so, does that make it true?
 In the above cases, it is clear that there is truth in humor.
 But because there are underlying motives, does that mean there is truth in all humor?
-My position is that it really comes down to how you define truth.
+It really comes down to how you define truth.
 If you have a thought, and it comes out in a joke, does that make it true?
 Or should thoughts be evaluated for truth?

-Cognitive-Behavioral, REBT, and many other therapies consistently challenge people to evaluate and dispute their thoughts.
+Cognitive-behavioral therapy, rational emotive behavior therapy, and many other therapies consistently challenge people to evaluate and dispute their thoughts.
 The person is tasked to determine which thoughts resemble reality.
 Reframing the attempt to look at a situation from a different perspective is a mainstay of therapy.
 In these cases, the therapist is insinuating that the person’s thoughts may not be true, may be distorted, and may not accurately reflect reality.
-As such, the thoughts might not be true.
-If the thoughts are not true, then there is not truth in the joke.
+The thoughts might not be true.
+If the thoughts are not true, then there is no truth in the joke.
 Someone simply turned his irrational thought into a humorous anecdote.

 Copyright William Berry, 2013